ranavivek96/Tic-Tac-Toe/README.md

 - style.css: Styling for the game board and interface.
 - script.js: Game logic and interactivity.

-# Future Enhancements
-- Add animations for winning moves.
-- Track the score for multiple rounds.

 ✨ Enjoy playing with your friends! ✨